Your browser version is outdated. We recommend that you update your browser to the latest version.

 Notes for Stroke Unit: -

-There are five Stroke Consultants in total.
-Each rotates as the Stroke Physician of the Week (SPOW) in 3 week blocks.
-The SPOW conducts a daily morning ward round on Ward 42 as well as providing Stroke Thrombolysis cover and providing senior cover for the High Risk TIA Clinic if the daily non-SPOW Stroke Consultant in clinic is away.
+The Stroke Physician of the Week (SPOW) role rotates in 2-week blocks.
+The SPOW conducts a daily morning ward round on ASU as well as providing Stroke Thrombolysis cover and senior cover for the High-Risk TIA Clinic if the daily non-SPOW Stroke clinic Consultant in clinic is away.

-Ward 42 is a Hyperacute Stroke Unit (HASU) with a 16 bedded area.
-It can be found on the Countess of Chester Hospital NHS Foundation Trust main site within the Main Building (1st floor) next to CCU and it should be considered a Level 2 area like CCU / RSU / HDU.
+The Acute Stroke Unit (ASU) is a purpose-built 24 bedded area.
+It can be found on the Countess of Chester Hospital NHS Foundation Trust main site within the Main Building (Ground Floor) next to Pharmacy at “G10” and it should be considered a Level 2 area like CCU / RSU / HDU.

-It is a true multidisciplinary unit with its own team of highly skilled Neuro-Physiotherapists and Neuro-Occupational therapists and links to Speech & Language, Dieticians, PEG specialists and the Stroke Association.
-There is a dedicated team of Stroke Coordinators led by Tom Taylor (who is also a trained ANP and the designated Stroke Champion) and a Stroke Research Nurse, Sandra Leason.
+It is a true multidisciplinary unit with its own team of highly skilled Neuro-Physiotherapists and Neuro-Occupational therapists and links to Speech & Language, Dieticians, Nutrition specialists and the Stroke Association.
+There is a dedicated team of Stroke Coordinators led by Tom Taylor (who is also a trained ANP and the designated Stroke Champion).

-The Unit has cardiac telemetry facilities and two bedded bays and four side rooms dedicated to Acute Stroke patients.
-The two bays are mostly single-gender, but there may need to be temporary breaches of this due to imbalance in the number of male/female stroke patients.
+ASU has cardiac telemetry facilities and four bedded bays, and two side rooms dedicated to acute stroke patients.
+The four bays are mostly single gender, but there may need to be temporary breaches of this due to imbalance in the number of male/female stroke patients.
 Each patient (including any non-stroke medical patients) will be reviewed on a daily basis, and once they are identified as being medically optimised, they will either be discharged or if further rehabilitation is needed, they will be transferred to the Stroke Rehabilitation Unit at Ellesmere Port Hospital.
-There is a general target of 2 discharges/transfers per day in order to maintain adeqate flow on the Unit and to create beds for new stroke admissions.
+There is a general target of 2 discharges/transfers per day in order to maintain adequate flow on the Unit and to create beds for new stroke admissions.

-Ward 34 - General COTE ward (mixed gender patients)
+Modular Ward – Short Stay and General COTE ward (mixed gender patients) – location “G21”

 Doctors: -